jangari/jangari.github.io/slides/hrec_2022/pres.md

 - OneDrive (Microsoft)<!-- .element: class="fragment" -->

 Notes: Data storage is currently a bit of an issue at ACU.
 We're in the process of starting conversations around data storage with IT, but in a nutshell, the university right now cannot provide adequate storage infrastructure for projects that aim to capture a lot of data.
 With that in mind, the solution provided by the university is the local network drive system, shared drives, Isilon, Cohesity, whatever name you know it as.
 These are the drives that present to you as the R drive or the H drive on your computer.

-There are two supported third party storage platforms that we use here, and they are CloudStor, operated by AARNet, the non-profit organisation that provides internet to Australian research institutions, and OneDrive, operated by Microsoft as a huge, public, commercial cloud offering that we get as part of our subscription to things like Office365.
+There are two supported third party storage platforms that we use here, and they are CloudStor, operated by AARNet, the non-profit organisation that provides internet to Australian research institutions,

+and OneDrive, operated by Microsoft as a huge, public, commercial cloud offering that we get as part of our subscription to things like Office365.

++++

+### Network Shares

+- Limited space<!-- .element: class="fragment" -->
+- Cannot be shared outside the university<!-- .element: class="fragment" -->
+- Must be connected to VPN while off campus<!-- .element: class="fragment" -->
+- Access control complex; request to IT<!-- .element: class="fragment" -->

+Notes: The only 'local' option among data storage platforms is the network shared drives, these are the R: drive or H: drive or whatever.

+Unfortunately the whole system is under a bit of strain at the moment and there's not a lot of space left.
+So requesting a large amount of space is likely to be refused.

+Network shares are only available to ACU users, and only while on campus or on the VPN, so this option is not particularly useful for collaborating with colleagues outside the university.

+They're not particularly convenient for researchers to set up or use, and the fact that they use the organisation structure to assign shares, it can lead to cases in which some people have access to research data when they shouldn't.
+Access controls are handled via requests to IT, which brings a certain amount of administrative overhead, again limiting their use in this regard.

 +++